Pier Paolo Pasolini: Rome

 In January 1950, Pasolini moved to Rome with his mother Susanna to start a new life.
 He was acquitted of two indecency charges in 1950 and 1952.
-After one year sheltered in a maternal uncle's flat next to Piazza Mattei, Pasolini and his 59-year-old mother moved to a run-down suburb called Rebibbia, next to a prison, living there for three years; he transferred his Friulan countryside inspiration to this Roman suburb, one of the infamous borgate where poor proletarian immigrants lived, often in horrendous sanitary and social conditions.
+After one year sheltered in a maternal uncle's flat next to Piazza Mattei, Pasolini and his 59-year-old mother moved to a run-down suburb called Rebibbia, next to a prison, living there for three years.
+He transferred his Friulan countryside inspiration to this Roman suburb, one of the infamous borgate where poor proletarian immigrants lived, often in horrendous sanitary and social conditions.
 Instead of asking for help from other writers, Pasolini preferred to go his own way.

-Pasolini found a job working in the Cinecittà film studios and sold his books in the bancarelle ("sidewalk shops") of Rome.
+Pasolini found a job working in the Cinecittà film studios and sold his books in the bancarelle ('sidewalk shops') of Rome.
 In 1951, with the help of the Abruzzese-language poet Vittorio Clemente, he found a job as a secondary school teacher in Ciampino, just outside the capital.
-He had a long commute involving two train changes, and earned a meagre salary of 27,000 lire.
+He had a long commute involving two train changes and earned a meagre salary of 27,000 lire.

 Career

 Writing

-Pasolini's first novel, Ragazzi di vita (1955), dealt with the Roman lumpenproletariat.
-The book caused obscenity charges to be filed against Pasolini, the first of many instances in which his art provoked legal problems.

 In 1954, Pasolini, who now worked for the literary section of Cinecittà, left his teaching job and moved to the Monteverde quarter.
 At this point, his cousin Graziella moved in.
 They also accommodated Pasolini's ailing, cirrhotic father Carlo Alberto, who died in 1958.
 Pasolini published La meglio gioventù, his first important collection of Friulan poems.
-His first novel, Ragazzi di vita (English: Hustlers), was published in 1955.
-The work had great success but was poorly received by the PCI establishment and, most important, by the Italian government.
-It initiated a lawsuit for "obscenity" against Pasolini and his editor, Garzanti.
+His first novel, Ragazzi di vita (English: Hustlers), which dealt with the Roman lumpenproletariat, was published in 1955.
+The work had great success but was poorly received by the Italian Communist Party (PCI) establishment and, most importantly, by the Italian government.
+It initiated a lawsuit for "obscenity" against Pasolini and his publisher, Garzanti.
 Although exonerated, Pasolini became a target of insinuations, especially in the tabloid press.

 In 1955, together with Francesco Leonetti, Roberto Roversi and others, Pasolini edited and published a poetry magazine called Officina.
 The magazine closed in 1959 after fourteen issues.
 That year he also published his second novel, Una vita violenta, which unlike his first was embraced by the Communist cultural sphere: he subsequently wrote a column titled Dialoghi con Passolini (meaning Passolini in Dialogue), for the PCI magazine Vie Nuove from May 1960 to September 1965, which were published in book form in 1977 as Le belle bandiere (The Beautiful Flags).
-In the late 1960s Pasolini edited an advice column in the weekly news magazine Tempo'.
+In the late 1960s Pasolini edited an advice column in the weekly news magazine Tempo.